 What is Qwen 3.7 Max?

-Qwen 3.7 Max is the top-tier variant of Alibaba's Qwen 3.7 family, formally announced at the Alibaba Cloud Summit on May 20, 2026, with API rollout starting May 19.
+Qwen 3.7 Max is the top-tier variant of Alibaba's Qwen 3.7 family, launched on May 19, 2026, when API access landed on DashScope, with the formal Alibaba Cloud Summit keynote following on May 20.
 It's positioned as Alibaba's most capable agent model to date — designed for long-running, multi-step workflows rather than single-prompt question answering.

 Three things matter about the launch:

-• 1M-token context window.
-Same headline number Qwen 3.5 hit, but with reworked long-context attention so retrieval at the tail of the window stays useful rather than degrading into noise.
+- 1M-token context window.
+A step up from Qwen 3.5's 256K native window, with reworked long-context attention so retrieval at the tail of the window stays useful rather than degrading into noise.

 If you've been tracking Qwen, this is the same trajectory that started with Qwen 3.5 (the previous flagship) and accelerated through the 3.6 generation: thinking modes, sparse Mixture-of-Experts (MoE) routing, and ever-longer context.
 Qwen 3.7 Max is the agent-tuned culmination.